amsen20/masters-thesis/docs/scinear/defining-linear-types.md

 once during the construction of `circle` and again in the `main` function.

 ***Scinear-fields-rule-1:***
-Every linear field of a linear class should be either an internal field or an external field.
+Every linear field of a linear class should be exclusively either an internal field or an external field.
 These categories are defined as follows:

 - **Internal fields** that other fields refer to in the class body (i.e., during the execution of the constructor).